KC-7/car-quiz/README.md

 - The JavaScript is set to function in a set order.
 Certain elements are set to randomize to provide a unique user eqperience.

-- The site was designed using the below colour scheme that I created on <a href="https://coolors.co/" target="_blank" rel="noopener" aria-label="Link to Coolors Website (opens in new tab)">Coolers</a>.
+- The site was styled using the below colour scheme that I created on <a href="https://coolors.co/" target="_blank" rel="noopener" aria-label="Link to Coolors Website (opens in new tab)">Coolers</a>.

 <img style="display: inline; margin: 25px 35%" src="readme-files/images/car-quiz-colours.png" alt="Colour Scheme" width="30%" height="auto" title="Colour Scheme">